 Weekdone isn't so arrogant as to call our service a 'company doctor,' but there is a simple cure out there for those of you looking to save your productivity.

-Progress report. (sample template)
+Progress reports. (sample template)

-The foundation of every good progress report is PPP methodology, something Weekdone software is built on.
-This translates into Progress, Plans and Problems.
-This may seem overly simplistic, but there is a deep framework hidden underneath.
+The foundation of every good progress report is a "PPP methodology", something the Weekdone software is built on.
+This stands for Progress, Plans and Problems.
+It may seem overly simplistic, but there is a deep framework hidden underneath.

 As Cleve Gibbon aptly put it, PPP is “rich in stuff, low in fluff”.
 His opinion is shared by the likes of Emi Gal (CEO of Brainient) and Colin Nederkoorn (CEO of Customer.io), both of whom use PPP to organize and streamline their respective enterprises.
-Even companies like Skype, Ebay and Facebook picked up on the benefits of PPP.
+Even companies like Skype, Ebay, and Facebook picked up on the benefits of PPP.

-So what does PPP entail exactly?
+So, what does PPP mean exactly?

-Plans are immediate or long-term goals and objectives.
+Plans are immediate or long-term goals and Objectives.
 All of the items listed under Plans are potential items of Progress.
-However, leave room for changes and accept that your plans are not set in stone.
+However, leave room for changes and accept that your Plans are not set in stone.